ElektraInitiative/libelektra/src/plugins/iconv/README.md

 The iconv plugin provides a solution for both scenarios.
 It converts between many available character encodings.
 With the plugin’s configuration the user can change the from and to encoding.
-The default values of the plugin configuration are: `from` encoding will be determined at run time.
+The default values of the plugin configuration are: `from` encoding will be determined at run-time.
 `to` encoding is `UTF-8`.

 Parameters: